alyx/sigyn/README.md

 ## 3. CREDITS

-In addition to the above devlopers we'd also like to acknowledge the following projects for design concepts, code, and/or inspiration.
+In addition to the above developers we'd also like to acknowledge the following projects for design concepts, code, and/or inspiration.

 + [Atheme](http://atheme.net)